MambaTS: Improved Selective State Space Models for Long-term Time Series Forecasting: Methodology

-\paragraph{Encoder} The encoder consists of $N$ stacked TMBs, each comprising two branches.
-The right SSM branch focuses on sequence modeling, while the left branch contains a gated non-linear layer.
-The computation process of the original Mamba block is as follows:
+\paragraph{Encoder} The encoder consists of \(N\) stacked Temporal Mamba Block (TMB), modified from Mamba Block~\cite{gu2023mamba}.
+The architecture of the Mamba Block is illustrated in Figure~\ref{fig:arch}~(b) and features two branches: the right branch focuses on sequence modeling, while the left contains a gated nonlinear layer.
+The computation process of the Mamba Block is defined as follows:

-Here, causal convolution, acting as a shift-SSM, is inserted before the SSM module to enhance connections between adjacent tokens, as depicted in Figure~\ref{fig:arch}~(b).
-However, the results generated by VST may not be causal locally.
-Therefore, TMB (see Figure~\ref{fig:arch}~(c)) removes this component.
-Additionally, to prevent overfitting, we introduce a dropout mechanism~\cite{hinton2012improving} for the selective parameters, as follows:
+Here, the causal convolution $\text{Conv}$, acting as a shift-SSM, is inserted before the main SSM layer to enhance connections between adjacent tokens.
+However, given that the \(K\) variables may exhibit independence, the TMB (see Figure~\ref{fig:arch}~(c)) removes this component.
+Additionally, the TMB introduce a dropout mechanism for selective parameters to mitigate overfitting, as detailed below:

-\paragraph{Prediction Head} Since the encoder is capable of capturing global dependencies, for efficiency reasons, similar to PatchTST~\cite{nie2023a}, we adopt a channel-independent decoding approach in the decoding phase.
-Each channel is decoded individually using a simple linear head.